owl-project/owl/README.md

 *v0.7.2*: various feature extensions and bug fixes

+- lots of additional use in owl prime, m-owl-ana, distributed renderer, etc.

+- fixed memory leak in instance builder

 - added multi-device sample (`s07-rtow-multiGPU`), including
   `samples/s07-rtow-multiGPU/README.md` with brief notes on how to do multi-GPU in owl